 Philadelphia includes in its short list the provision of a gift "to advance the interest of the lobbyist or the principal."
 Since most definitions of "lobbying" are based on communications, this effectively makes gifts a form of speech.
-After all, if you send three council members to a conference in Hawaii and you're trying to get a development project accepted, you don't really have to say anything more.
-But it is best to prohibit any gifts from lobbyists.
-There is no need for the extra language, which only requires a level of proof that can be difficult to provide.
+After all, if you send three council members to a conference in Hawaii and you're trying to get a development project accepted, you don't really have to say much more.
+But it is best to prohibit or seriously limit gifts from lobbyists.
+There is no need for the extra language about advancing interests; this only requires evidence that can be difficult to provide.
 Anyway, as an Alabama lobbyist once pointed out, "lobbyists don't give anything to public officials but for the purpose of influencing official action."